HRNet/HRNet-Semantic-Segmentation/README.md

 # High-resolution networks (HRNets) for Semantic Segmentation

 ## News!!!

+- Rank \#1 (83.7) in [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/).
+HRNet combined with an extension of object context
-Now, our code support Pytorch-v1.1 and the official Sync-BN.
+- Pytorch-v1.1 and the official Sync-BN supported.
 We have reproduced the cityscapes results on the new codebase.
 Please check the pytorch-v1.1 branch.
-Welcome!!!

 ## Introduction
 This is the official code of [high-resolution representations for Semantic Segmentation](https://arxiv.org/abs/1904.04514).